MVinsonCPNB/java/java_fundamentals/web_servlets/EL_Operations/README.md

-JSPdemo Example
+Express Language Example
 ====================

-The JSPdemo example can be studied in detail at location 1819 of 7943 within the [Servlet & JSP: A Beginner's Tutorial](https://brainysoftware.com/9781771970327), written by Budi Kurniawan.
+The Express Language example can be studied in detail at location 1819 of 7943 within the [Servlet & JSP: A Beginner's Tutorial](https://brainysoftware.com/9781771970327), written by Budi Kurniawan.
 The code seen with the java_fundamentals/web_servlets directory was recoded by Michael Vinson for practice and referencing purposes.